harp-tech/peripheral.portbreakout/README.md

 ## Key Features

-* Makes available the Harp behavior ethernet ports pins
+* Makes available the ethernet ports pins in the Harp Behavior device
-* Screws terminals available for each pin
+* Screw terminals available for each pin
-* Allows the use of Harp behavior serial TX (3.3V or 5V) instead of the valve return pin (v2.x)
+* Allows the use of the Harp Behavior serial TX (3.3V or 5V) instead of the valve return pin (v2.x)

 ----